-The future of North Carolina isn’t looking bright.
+The future of North Carolina does not look bright.
 They’ve been a bit short of cash as of late.
 It seems that legalizing marijuana solely for the purpose of gaining revenue seems to be on everyone’s mind lately.
 Even Indiana is thinking about it.
 This is all happening mostly because of Colorado that has gained more the $2 million in one month alone.
 Naturally, when other states that are fighting for cash notice that Colorado and Washington are doing really well, they start thinking about legalizing marijuana as well.
 This is great but marijuana legalization should be backed up by a number of reasons that would benefit the community and not just measure their success in income.
 As expected, politicians that run North Carolina are not that thrilled about legalizing marijuana for recreational use.

 A Tough Sell